jvoisin/snuffleupagus/doc/source/config.rst

   `for now <https://github.com/jvoisin/snuffleupagus/issues/190>`__).
   This is why hooked ``print`` will be displayed as ``echo`` in the logs.
-- Hook `strlen`, since in latest PHP versions, this function is usually optimized away by the compiled.
+- Hook `strlen`, since in latest PHP versions, this function is usually optimized away by the compiler.

 Examples